 What do these empirical findings tell us?
 It suggests that our consciousness can be separate from our bodies.
 Our self-identity is with our consciousness or awareness, and not with our bodies.
-We ARE souls/spirits more than we are bodies.
+We ARE soul-spirits more than we are bodies.

-Story 1.4.
+Suggested practice: Download the free e-book Healing our Divided Planet and read Story 1.4.
 Every day or every now and then, remind yourself by saying: "I am not my body; one day I will leave it behind."
 Or you can say: "I am the driver of this car; when it gets too old and unrepairable, then I will leave this car behind."

-5.2 We Are All Creators
+6.2 We Are All Creators

-International data shows that peak life experiences are occasions when we are engaged in acts of creation (see the chapter on Question One in the e-book Follow Your Creative Pathway: Pursuing Your Next Life Mission).
+International data show that peak life experiences are occasions when we are engaged in acts of creation (see the chapter on Question One in the e-book Follow Your Creative Pathway: Pursuing Your Next Life Mission).
 A peak life experience is accompanied by great joy and fulfillment.